 NM Chile & Chile Ristras in Albuquerque

 We pride ourselves on having the best New Mexico chile, whether it is from Hatch, San Antonio, Chimayo, or somewhere else in New Mexico.
 Our ristras and dried chile products come exclusively from Hatch farmers we have built decades long relationships with.
 We get fresh green chile from Hatch in the early season, and moves up north as the Hatch crop turns red.
-Our products and service is guaranteed, see for yourself at 2010 Eubank Blvd NE, Albuquerque, NM, 87112 every August to October.
+Our products and service is guaranteed, see for yourself at 2010 Eubank Blvd NE, Albuquerque, NM, 87112 every August to October for the chile season.
+We continue selling frozen and dried chile products through Christmas every year.
 If you have any questions about our roasted chile or something else, feel free to give us a call at 505-362-3058 or message our Facebook page.

 Albuquerque’s Original Chile Roaster

 We started roasting chile in 1977, but our family has been selling produce in Albuquerque since the 1950’s.
 Farmers Market was an Albuquerque landmark for decades, well known for great prices on produce, fruit baskets, roasted green chile, red chile ristras, and much more.
 We closed our last brick and mortar location in 2017.
 The long droughts in California made it difficult to compete with grocery stores on most produce.
 Although we sold a lot of New Mexican produce and continue to do so, there isn’t enough variety to run a store year round.
 Because of that, we had to change our business model.
-Although we closed the store and changed from operating 363 days a year to 3 months a year, we have never missed a chile season.
+Although we closed the store and changed from operating 363 days a year to just 5 months a year, we have never missed a chile season, and continue to be your green chile store in Albuquerque!

 Farmers Chile Market

 We know chile, and have been working with local farmers for years, so we can get ripe produce at its peak freshness.
 We also can get the best ristras and other dried chile products due to our long time being in the game.
 Anyone can go to Hatch and buy wholesale chile products, but not everyone can tell if they are good.
 We know the difference between good producers and bad ones.
 If we sell something, you can be sure I have sampled it first to check the flavor and heat.
 Chile is no joke to me, I take it very seriously.
-It goes without saying that our roasted chile has great flavor along with our pods, powders, ristras, and other local produce.
+It goes without saying that our roasted chile has great flavor along with our red chile pods, powders, ristras, and other local produce.
+We do our best to be the best store to buy green chile in Albuquerque!

 Roasted Green Chile